syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 Dim i As Integer = 1

-'Iterate througth the paragraphs
+'Iterates through the paragraphs

 For Each paragraph As WParagraph In textbody.Paragraphs

-'Iterate througth the paragraph items
+'Iterates through the paragraph items

 For Each item As ParagraphItem In paragraph.ChildEntities

-'Get the picture and save it into specified location
+'Gets the picture and saves it into specified location

 Select Case item.EntityType